tobiasdemendonca/tf-charmed-maas-training/README.md

 > Attempting to connect to [fd42:9449:3029:99ca:216:3eff:fea4:f64d]:22
 > <will eventually timeout>
 > ```
-> For now, creating a new user fixes this issue.
+> For now, creating a new user and running the setup there fixes this issue.
 We are still investigating why this occurs.